 - Calling the Contact Centre at (416) 415-2000, 1-800-265-2002 (Toll-Free), or 1-877-515-5559 (TTY)

 Please book your placement assessment as soon as possible because appointment slots ﬁll up quickly.
 We recommend that you book your appointment online since STU-VIEW provides a wider selection of available testing dates.
 Please remember to print/save your conﬁrmed test reservation from STU-VIEW.

 Due to COVID-19, the Assessment Centre will not be administering in-person assessments until further notice.
 However, the Assessment Centre is providing online webcam-supervised admission (mature applicant) and placement (first semester students) assessments.

 For more information, please visit the Assessment Centre website.

 When do I need to take my assessment?

-The best option is to come to George Brown College and complete your placement assessment as soon as possible.
+The best option is to complete your placement assessment as soon as possible.
 The longer you wait to take the assessment, the more limited the testing seats may be.
 You will not have a completed timetable until you have taken your placement assessment.

 Is there a fee for placement assessments?

 No, there are no fees charged for placement assessments.